Your Vaughan dispatch juggles deliveries and trade crews on a whiteboard ServiceTitan can't replace

 Exactly what you get

 A dispatch and field-service system built for materials and trades: deliveries scheduled around pours and site readiness, crews coordinated across sites, dispatch gated by live yard inventory, GTA-aware routing, and a mobile app that gives drivers and crews their day and captures proof of delivery.
-It connects across the operation, drawing stock from inventory management software, sharing site schedules with project management software, feeding completion data to accounting software development, and surfacing performance in business intelligence dashboards.
+It connects across the operation, drawing stock from inventory management software, sharing site schedules with project management software, feeding completion data to accounting software development, and surfacing performance in business intelligence (BI) dashboards.

 How to choose a developer in Vaughan